Matcha Cookies

 • For dipping success: Allow the cookies to cool completely before dipping them in the white chocolate.
 If they’re still warm, they’ll be too delicate to handle.

-• For dairy-free cookies: Be sure to use dairy-free white chocolate chips!
+• For dairy-free cookies: Be sure to use coconut oil and dairy-free white chocolate chips!
 I like Enjoy Life.

 • How to store: These cookies keep well in an airtight container at room temperature for up to 4 days.
-For longer storage, freeze them for up to 3 months.
+For longer storage, store them in the freezer for up to 3 months.

 Matcha cookies recipe